CorySanin/Kitten-for-CSGO/README.md

 Optionally, you can add a cover.jpeg to the music kit's folder.
 This is displayed in Kitten when the kit is selected.

-Aside from these files, try to refrain from adding too many other files, namely files of a type different from the one you chose for the kit's tracks.

 Here's a sample music kit:
 [Big Croint Music Kit](https://drive.google.com/open?id=0Bwif2jHEOIAdaEFqS0k2RWtzbzg)